 Your site speed is largely determined by your host, but there are small things that you can do to help speed things along.
 Effective use of browser caching can help speed load times.
 You should also evaluate your plugins.
 While plugins can be fun, excessive or outdated plugins can really be a drag.
 Go through your plugins and make sure you’re only using the ones that you need.
 As for functionality, make sure that your site is easy to navigate, you have a clean URL, and you aren’t suffering from any broken links.

-Also, spend some time optimizing your images.
+Also, make sure you are not serving complex images in WordPress.
 Large or misused images can create a drag on your site and its servers.

 Use digital advertising